Early Admission Pre-Nursing Communication Timeline

 Spring course registration instructions

-1. Students complete the registration process on their own.
+1. While students are responsible for enrolling themselves in spring coursework, resources are available to assist in this process.
 Students will be taught how to register for classes through BuckeyeLink during the first seven weeks of Nursing 1100.
 Resources will also be emailed to students to help them navigate the registration process.

 3. Students are welcome to schedule a meeting with an advisor to request assistance with course registration.
 Advisors’ calendars fill up quickly since our team provides guidance to over 800 students.
 If a student wants to meet with an advisor in October they should schedule that meeting in September.